vigna/dsi-bitstream-rs/README.md

 }
 ```

-# Testing
+## Coverage
 ```shell
 cargo tarpaulin --engine llvm
 ```
-If you also want to use the fuzzing cases use:
+If you also want to run the fuzzing test cases use:
 ```shell
 cargo tarpaulin --engine llvm --features="fuzz"
 ```
-this will reproduce our selected corpus zip files at `tests/corpus/` and
+This will reproduce our selected corpus zip files at `tests/corpus/` and
 run your local data corpus in `fuzz/corpus/`.

-# Fuzzing
+## Fuzzing
-The fuzzing harnesses can be found in `dsi-bitstream::fuzz` so you can use
+The fuzzing harnesses can be found in `dsi-bitstream::fuzz`, so you can use
-whatever fuzzing framework you want.
-The simplest is `cargo-fuzz` which
+any fuzzing framework you want.
+The simplest is `cargo-fuzz`, which
 can be installed as:
 ```shell
 cargo install cargo-fuzz